Oven-roasted potatoes and onions are delightfully crispy and so very tasty. It’s an easy recipe, too: the oven does all the work!

 What about leftovers?

-If you have leftover roasted potatoes and onions, you can keep them, covered, in the fridge for 3-4 days.
+If you have leftovers, you can keep them in the fridge in an airtight container for 3-4 days.

 Gently reheat them in the microwave, covered, on 50% power.
-Although they won’t be as good as when freshly roasted.
+Although they won’t be as good as when freshly roasted, they will be quite good when reheated this way.

 Never miss a recipe!